 A Campervan Full Tour

-Of the many experiences we’ve had over this past year, our time spent renting a campervan down under is one that stands near the top.
+Of the many experiences we’ve had, our time spent renting a campervan down under is one that stands near the top.
 This escapade was one of a kind and is something I think everyone could enjoy.
 I highly recommend picking one up and hitting the road.
 If you can’t get down to Australia, give it a go in your home country.
-There’s a lot to see out there and the best way to see it is on the open road.
+There’s a lot to see out there, and the best way to see it is on the open road.

 Pin this for your future road trip adventure!